 Building and physical premises safety.

-There were also some topics required by the Act that are already required in annual training, but are not currently required in the pre-service training for LCCSs and BAPs and SAPs, or orientation for LCCHs and RCCHs.
+There were also some topics required by the Act that are already required in annual training, but are not currently required in the pre-service training for LCCCs and BAPs and SAPs, or orientation for LCCHs and RCCHs.
 The new and additional health and safety training requirements for pre-service training and orientation are as follows:

-For LCCSs and BAPs and SAPs, there is a new pre-service training requirement for precautions in transporting children if the operation transports a child whose chronological or developmental age is younger than nine years old; and
+For LCCCs and BAPs and SAPs, there is a new pre-service training requirement for precautions in transporting children if the operation transports a child whose chronological or developmental age is younger than nine years old; and

 For LCCHs and RCCHs, there are new orientation training requirements for: